leaf-lab-utoronto/leaf-lab-utoronto.github.io/content/contact/index.md

         - **Visiting PhD and MS students**: Send me an email with your CV and a description of your research interests.
 Please mention how your interests overlap with our past work or future direction.
         - **PhD and MS applicants**: Apply through the department and mention my name in your application if you're interested in working together.
         - **PhD and MS students**: Send me an email with your CV and a description of your research interests.
 Please mention how your interests overlap with our past work or future direction.
-        - **Undegrads at UoT looking for a thesis/capstone adviser**: Send me an email with your CV and a description of your project/research interests.
+        - **Undergrads at UoT looking to get involved**: Send me an email with your CV and a description of your project/research interests.
 Typically, I will expect you to have taken a Robotics, Machine Learning, or Computer Vision-related course.
         ## Email
         - nick.rhinehart@utoronto.ca
         </div>